โšก Appliances

 What a Food Processor Does That a Blender Cannot

 Blenders process liquid-dominant mixtures.
-Food processors handle solid and semi-solid ingredients โ chopping, slicing, shredding, and mixing dough.
+Food processors handle solid and semi-solid ingredients โ€” chopping, slicing, shredding, and mixing dough.
 The two appliances complement rather than replace each other.
-If you currently use a blender for hummus, pesto, or pastry dough and find the results inconsistent, a food processor will dramatically improve them.
+If you are looking for KitchenAid food processor options specifically, see our KitchenAid guide for full brand context.